-Named after the Norwegian arctic expedition ship Fram, the new Linux cluster hosted at University of Tromsø (UiT) is a shared resource for research computing capable of 1.1 PFLOP/s theoretical peak performance.
-It will enter production during the 2017.1 computing period (starting 1 April 2017).
+Named after the Norwegian arctic expedition ship Fram, the new Linux cluster hosted at UiT Arctic University of Norway is a shared resource for research computing capable of 1.1 PFLOP/s theoretical peak performance.

 Fram is a distributed memory system which consists of 1004 dual socket and 2 quad socket nodes, interconnected with a high-bandwidth low-latency Infiniband network.
 The interconnect network is organized in an island topology, with 9216 cores in each island.
 Each standard compute node has two 16-core Intel Broadwell chips (2.1 GHz) and 64 GiB memory.
 In addition, 8 larger memory nodes with 512 GiB RAM and 2 huge memory quad socket nodes with 6 TiB of memory is provided.
 The total number of compute cores is 32256.